 Among the most impressive places to see in Banff National Park, Peyto Lake is a mere 5-minute drive from Bow Lake along the Icefields Parkway.

-If you’re planning to spend the night nearby to break up the journey, you can extend your hike to the peak of the Bow Summit for even more spectacular views over Banff National Park.
+If you’re planning to spend the night nearby to break up the journey, extend your hike to the peak of the Bow Summit.
+You’ll be able to enjoy even more spectacular views over Banff National Park.

 Howse Pass Viewpoint

 Thanks to its historical importance, Howse Pass itself is listed as a National Historic Site of Canada.

 From Weeping Wall, it’s a quick 11-minute drive over to Parker Ridge, one of the most spellbinding sights along the Icefields Parkway.

-Lasting about 3 to 4 hours, the Wilcox Pass hike climbs up 522 metres to its apex where you’ll get to experience arresting views of the Athabasca Glacier and the Columbia Icefield.
+Lasting about 3 to 4 hours, the Wilcox Pass hike climbs up 522 metres.
+At its, you’ll experience arresting views of the Athabasca Glacier and the Columbia Icefield.

 Be sure to dress warmly in layers on your hike as the higher elevation here often brings along heavy, cool winds.

 By this point, there’s only an hour left to go in your trip between Banff and Jasper.
-Less than 10 minutes from Parker Ridge and Wilcox Pass, you’ll slide into one of Canada’s most famous travel destinations and one of the best stops along the route, the Columbia Icefield.
-One of the world’s largest non-polar ice fields, this eye-popping slice of nature is the perfect complement for this scenic road trip.
+Less than ten minutes from Parker Ridge and Wilcox Pass, you’ll slide into the Columbia Icefield.
+It’s not only one of the best stops along the route, but one of Canada’s most famous travel destinations!

-From the six glacial “toes” flows severals of North America’s mightiest rivers including the North Saskatchewan River, Athabasca River, and Columbia River.
+From the six glacial “toes” flows severals of North America’s mightiest rivers.
+The North Saskatchewan River, Athabasca River, and Columbia River all start here.

-Another natural gem listed among the most amazing things to see in Jasper National Park is Sunwapta Falls, located just 30 minutes from the icefields.
+Another natural gem listed among the most amazing things to see in Jasper National Park is Sunwapta Falls.
+It’s located 30 minutes from the icefields.

 Sunwapta Falls breaks up into two sections: upper and lower.
 Over the course of their journey, the waterfalls tumble over 22 metres into the river below.

 The small town of Jasper is the base for exploring the vast wilderness of Jasper National Park.
-And while you might have already seen (or will see) a good chunk of the best places to visit in Jasper National Park.
+During your Icefields Parkway adventure, you might have already seen (or will see) a good chunk of the best places to visit in Jasper National Park.

 Where can I stay along the route?

 Despite its popularity, there’s a limited selection of accommodations along the Icefields Parkway.
-Most of the traditional accommodation options along the way tend to be fairly spartan and simple, but will do in pinch.
-You’ll also see several campsites along the way that take reservations on a first-come first-serve basis.
+Most of the traditional accommodation options along the way tend to be spartan and simple.
+They’ll do in pinch, though.

 If you want to stretch your Icefields Parkway itinerary out to two days, here are a few of the best places to stay: